-The skillet or saute pan is a great (but spendy) alternative to cast iron, but this amount of mass isn't really needed for other pans.
+Frying pans are great (but spendy) alt. to cast iron, but this amount of mass isn't really needed for daily use.

 5 ply with copper center (s-a-c-a-s).
-1.7mm total thickness with 1mm layer of copper--thinner than D3, but the copper makes it more responsive.
-Dishwasher safe (though we recommend hand washing).
+1.7mm total thickness w/1mm layer of copper--thinner than D3, but the copper makes it more responsive.
+Dishwasher safe.

-Lightweight, thinner, and slightly more responsive than D3, copper core is great all-around cookware, and it's beautiful, but its performance doesn't quite match its considerably higher price tag.
+Lightweight, thinner, and slightly more responsive than D3, CC is great all-around cookware, and it's beautiful, but performance doesn't quite match higher price.

 TK (Thomas Keller)

 A mix of D3, D5, and Copper Core pieces, depending on type of pan, with different handles and shapes.
-Lids are universal, meaning they're flat disks that can sit atop any cookware.
-A Williams-Sonoma exclusive.
-Dishwasher safe (though we recommend hand washing).
+Williams-Sonoma exclusive.
+Dishwasher safe.

 The mix of different lines is meant to "bring Chef Keller's preferences to the home cook."
 We hate the universal lids.

-Technically 3 ply: anodized aluminum exterior, aluminum interior, stainless cooking surface w/app.
-3mm of aluminum.
-The LTD2 has newly designed with rounder handles.
+"3" ply: anodized aluminum exterior, aluminum interior, stainless cooking surface w/3mm of aluminum.
+The LTD2 has rounder handles.
 Not dishwasher safe.

 2 ply: aluminum bonded to stainless cooking surface.
 App.
 3mm of aluminum.
-AC's most inexpensive, line, with better heating properties than the D3.
+AC's lowest cost line, with better heating properties than the D3.
 Not dishwasher safe.

 Great all around cookware.
-High aluminum content gives it better heating properties than D3, D5, and Copper Core.
+High aluminum content makes it better heating than D3, D5, and CC.

 Anodized, cast aluminum with nonstick (PTFE) cooking surface.
 Small differences in pan shape among the lines.
-Technically dishwasher safe, but hand-wash to prolong life.
+Technically dishwasher safe.

-The cast aluminum gives great heating properties but the nonstick surface should be reserved for special tasks; buy one or two skillets for eggs and fish; don't buy a whole set.
+Cast aluminum gives great heating properties but the nonstick surface should be reserved for special tasks; don't buy a whole set.